trackitward/.github/profile/README.md

 Picture of the landing page:
 ![Landing Page](https://github.com/trackitward/.github/blob/main/profile/images/trackit_website.png)

-The "Student Login" and "Teacher Login" button on the top allows for students and teachers to login to the application.
+The "Student Login" and "Teacher Login" button on the top allows for students and teachers to log in to the application.

 Founders:

 - Christian Fernandes
 - Nolawi Teklehaimanot
 - Ryan Alumkal